zuozhenggh/learning-library/data-management-library/hadoop/od4h/content.md

    ![password.png](images/password.png "password.png")

-   **Note:** This password protects the downloaded Client Credentials wallet.
+   **Note**: This password protects the downloaded Client Credentials wallet.
 This wallet is not the same as the Transparent Data Encryption (TDE) wallet for the database; therefore, use a different password to protect the Client Credentials wallet.

 7. Click **Download** to save the client security credentials zip file.
 By default the filename is: Wallet_databasename.zip.
 You can save this file as any filename you want.
 You must protect this   file to prevent unauthorized database access.

-8. Unzip cloud credential zip under a local directory where the OS user has access; example `/home/oracle/wallet`.
+8. Unzip the cloud credential zip file under a local directory where the OS user has access.
+For example `/home/oracle/wallet`.

    The zip file includes the following: